farsonJava/catalog/README.md

 the servlet API and have command over the control flow of your program it's important to distinguish between the various components of an HTTP request including headers, body, and cookies.

+Recognizing their utility and how they are captured in java objects as classes and their properties allowed me to efficiently reason about my application.
+I was able to visualize the flow of the data passed into the program so that I could make security optimizations based on awareness of scope.